ajv-validator/ajv/README.md

 - _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
 Option values:
   - `"*"` / `"co*"` - compile to generator function ("co*" - wrapped with `co.wrap`).
 If generators are not supported and you don't provide `transpile` option, the exception will be thrown when Ajv instance is created.
   - `"es7"` - compile to es7 async function.
 Unless your platform supports them you need to provide `transpile` option.
-Currently only MS Edge 13 with flag supports es7 async functions according to [compatibility table](http://kangax.github.io/compat-table/es7/)).
+According to [compatibility table](http://kangax.github.io/compat-table/es7/)) async functions are supported by:
+    - Firefox 52,
+    - Chrome 55,
+    - Node.js 7 (with `--harmony-async-await`),
+    - MS Edge 13 (with flag).
-  - `true` - if transpile option is not passed Ajv will choose the first supported/installed async/transpile modes in this order: "co*" (native generator with co.wrap), "es7"/"nodent", "co*"/"regenerator" during the creation of the Ajv instance.
+  - `true` - if transpile option is not passed Ajv will choose the first of supported/installed async/transpile modes in this order:
+    - "es7" (native async functions),
+    - "co*" (native generators with co.wrap),
+    - "es7"/"nodent",
+    - "co*"/"regenerator" during the creation of the Ajv instance.
     If none of the options is available the exception will be thrown.
   - `undefined`- Ajv will choose the first available async mode in the same way as with `true` option but when the first asynchronous schema is compiled.
 - _transpile_: determines whether Ajv transpiles compiled asynchronous validation function.
 Option values:
   - `"nodent"` - transpile with [nodent](https://github.com/MatAtBread/nodent).
 If nodent is not installed, the exception will be thrown. nodent can only transpile es7 async functions; it will enforce this mode.